Zaijian Jaranilla: 2008–present: ABS-CBN as primary media company allegiance

 In 2020, Jaranilla expressed interest in portraying a gay character and had at least two films lined up.
 He took on the challenge of playing a gay character in the coming-of-age comedy Boyette: Not a Girl Yet, directed by Jumbo Albano and produced by Star Cinema.
 In an interview with ABS-CBN News, Jaranilla explained, "...I agreed to do the project because I wanted to change my image.
 I want people to know that I can portray different roles.
 Boyette has given me an opportunity to prove myself to people."
 He acknowledged that his breakout role as the orphan boy Santino in the 2009–2013 inspirational teleserye May Bukas Pa had a lasting impact on his image.
 However, he was able to move on from that role work-wise after the series ended its extended run on December 5, 2013, stating that all of the show's contents were already originally aired while keeping its characteristics in a long-term.
 Jaranilla emphasized that Boyette would give his fans the chance to see him in a different light both on working and viewing aspects.

 In February 2020, Jaranilla was interviewed about the comparisons between his responses when he portrayed Santino and his answers as a grown-up and teenage actor in a segment titled "Same Interview, Ten Years Apart.".

+While Jaranilla already had willingness to work on other media companies outside ABS-CBN especially after the shutdown of the latter's own free television due to broadcast franchise loss and its resulting collaborations from January 24, 2021 as part of his versatility, he repeatedly declared and clarified since May 5, 2020 and continued when he transitioned from teen to adult performer on August 23, 2021 that ABS-CBN under Star Magic still remains as his primary allegiance media company and not exchange that status to others as such his instances and experiences of working on other companies are only secondary and made conditionally.
+It was reflected three years later when he renewed his contract with ABS-CBN and Star Magic on November 15, 2023, alongside JM de Guzman, which continued their primary allegiance with the company and remaining under the said talent agency.
+ABS-CBN management consisting of chairman Martin López, president and CEO and ABS-CBN Studios executive producer Carlo Katigbak, CFO Ricardo B. Tan Jr. and ABS-CBN Studios and Star Magic head Laurenti Dyogi, and talent managers Cris B. Tapang and Portia Dimla were present at their contract signing.

-In July 2021, Jaranilla remained with ABS-CBN and its talent agency Star Magic despite the ongoing challenges posed by the COVID-19 pandemic and the network’s loss of its broadcast franchise.
-That same month, he starred in the Maalaala Mo Kaya (MMK) 30th anniversary special, Loving 2 Care, in the episode titled "Dialysis", alongside Nonie Buencamino.
+In July 2021, he starred in the Maalaala Mo Kaya (MMK) 30th anniversary special, Loving 2 Care, in the episode titled "Dialysis", alongside Nonie Buencamino.
 Directed by Jerry Lopez-Sineneng, the episode featured Jaranilla portraying a nurse battling chronic kidney disease.
 His performance received generally positive reviews, with critics noting his maturity and growth as an actor.